ktoso/rx-wiki/Blocking-Observable-Operators.md

 You can also use this method to retrieve the only item emitted by an Observable that meets some particular condition (or `null` if the Observable method emits no such item).
 To do this, pass a closure to `single( )` that returns `true` if the item meets the condition.
 In such a case, `single( )` will again throw an exception unless the Observable emits exactly one item that meets the condition.

-The `singleOrDefault( )` method is similar, except that instead of throwing an exception when there is no unique emitted item (or no item that uniquely meets the specified condition), in such a case it will instead return a default value that you specify.
+The `singleOrDefault( )` method is similar, except that while it will still throw an exception if the underlying Observable emits _more than_ one item, if the underlying Observable does not emit any items at all, rather than throwing an exception `singleOrDefault( )` will return a default value that you specify.
 Specify that default value by passing it as the first parameter to `singleOrDefault( )`.

 ## transformations: toFuture( ), toIterable( ), and toIterator( )/getIterator( )
 #### transform an Observable into a Future, an Iterable, or an Iterator